ankitkataria/ankitkataria.github.io/_posts/2019-08-20-GSoC-final-report.md

 ### SEO Improvements

-There was a very basic SEO implementation in the present code base.
+There was a very basic SEO implementation in the present codebase.
 After extensive research, I added SEO improvements for Facebook, Twitter and Google.

 Pull request: [#406](https://github.com/CircuitVerse/CircuitVerse/pull/406)(Merged)